 - Separation of soles or straps due to water or heat exposure

 - Loss of natural shearling

-Remember, Birkenstocks are made to be repaired.
-Just because they may have seen better days, doesn't mean they can't be patched up and used for many more happy miles!
+Remember, Birkenstocks are designed to be repaired.
+Just because they might be a little worn, that doesn't mean they can't be patched up and used for many more happy miles!

 Regarding cleaning, we have found the best way to clean the suede footbed liner is with fine sandpaper (160-180 grit).
 Gently run the sandpaper along the footbed to remove oil and sweat deposits.
 Then brush them with a soft nylon brush.

 Cleaning the straps depends on the material.
 Birkibuc and Birko-Flor can be spot cleaned with mild soap and water.